NWERC-Iceland/Website/content/registration.md

 ## Institution list

-As of October 6<sup>th</sup> 16:42 CEST we have received a reply from the following institutions. <!-- If you have not yet submitted the form, please send us an email at TODO EMAIL, AFTER Oct 9<sup>th</sup> 2019 -->
+As of October 9<sup>th</sup> 23:59 CEST we have received a reply from the following institutions.
+If you have not yet submitted the form, please send us an email!
  - Friedrich-Alexander Universität Erlangen-Nürnberg (FAU)
  - Saarland University
  - KTH Royal Institute of Technology